"Keto 2.0" Has Arrived & It Makes The Diet Way More Accessible

 How keto gained a following

 “The keto diet has been around for a very long time, originally used in the treatment of epilepsy and even before that as a diet to keep Type 1 diabetics alive before insulin,” explains says Carrie Diulus, M.D., an Ohio-based orthopedic spine surgeon.
-“It has come much more into the forefront in recent years though with the mounting data on potential benefits, including weight management and improvement of blood sugar control—with even Type 2 diabetes remission in some studies."
+“It has come much more into the forefront in recent years though with the mounting data on potential benefits, including weight management and improvement of blood sugar control1—with even Type 2 diabetes remission in some studies2."

 The traditional keto diet, though, is heavy on animal fats and proteins, which concerned many cardiologists, and was difficult to follow when confronted with the realities and inconveniences of modern life.
 Still, the results of the suddenly ubiquitous keto diet were striking.